Why are Journeys prerequisites to earning the Girl Scout Bronze,

 It’s the responsibility of the troop/group volunteer, council staff

-member or Gold Award committee (for Gold Award only) to work with the
+member, or Gold Award committee to work with the girl to ensure she

 What is the difference between a troop/group volunteer and a Girl

-Volunteer is the adult who works with an ongoing troop or group.
+A troop/group volunteer is the adult who works with Girl Scouts.